frnmst/mcmc-comparisons/README.md

                                         results and appending new ones to the same file.
 Normally, you should not set this option
-    --partition                         the partition name used for the SLURM job
+    --partition=PARTITIONNAME           the partition name used for the SLURM job
     --repetitions=REPETITIONS           repeat the same parallel experiments
                                         a selected number of times.
 This option